-The piling works along the riverside have been progressing well with all of the required piles being installed in the vicinity of Waterside Café.
+The piling works along the riverside have been progressing well with all of the required piles being installed in the vicinity of Waterside Café with the king posts currently being installed.
 The Café has been closed due to the close proximity of these works and will be reopening week commencing 14th July.

 The riverside footpath at Waterside Café will be reopened from week commencing 14th July to allow access to the Café.
 The footpath closure will remain in place below the Café as work moves downstream towards Edgecombe Court.

-Footpath diversion

-For public safety, this stretch of footpath will be closed during the works.
+Footpath diversion For public safety, this stretch of footpath will be closed during the works.
 Footpath diversions will be in place.